 From 1 January 2021, employers who have not previously sponsored workers in the UK, will need to develop and adopt governance models, policies and processes.
 Employers should obtain a Sponsor License to enable them to employ EEA workers who will arrive in the UK from 1 January 2021.

-The EU Settlement Scheme is a mandatory application scheme under which all EEA nationals resident in the UK by 31 December 2020, must make an application by 30 June 2021 to protect their rights.
-You should apply for the scheme if:
+The EU Settlement Scheme is a mandatory application scheme under which all EU, EEA or Swiss nationals (or their family members) resident in the UK by 31 December 2020, were required to make an application by 30 June 2021 to protect their rights.

-If an EEA national does not make an application under the EU Settlement Scheme, it is not clear if they will have proof of their right to live and work in the UK.
-As such, it is a possibility that employers will not be able to continue employing staff who have not applied under the scheme as their ‘Right to Work’ may be in question.
+If an eligible EEA national has not made an application under the EU Settlement Scheme, they will not have proof of their right to live and work in the UK unless they have another form of permission to live and work in the UK.
+As such, it is a possibility that employers will not be able to continue employing staff who have not applied under the scheme as their ‘Right to Work’ will now be in question.

-Non-EEA family members of an EEA National who are in the UK on the basis of EU law prior to 31 December 2020 should also make an application by 30 June 2021 to protect their rights.
+Non-EEA family members of an EEA National who were in the UK on the basis of EU law prior to 31 December 2020 should also have made an application by 30 June 2021 to protect their rights.

-Settled Status is generally granted to a person who has lived in the UK for a continuous period of five years or more by 31 December 2020.
-This means that for five consecutive years, the person has been in the UK for at least six months in any 12-month period.
+Settled Status will generally have been granted to a person who had lived in the UK for a continuous period of five years or more by 31 December 2020.
+This means that for five consecutive years, the person had been in the UK for at least six months in any 12-month period.

-Pre-Settled Status is usually granted if a person does not have five years continuous residence when they apply to the EU Settlement Scheme, but started living in the UK by 31 December 2020.
-Successful applicants can stay in the UK for up to five years from the date they get Pre-Settled Status.
+Pre-Settled Status will usually have been granted if a person did not have five years continuous residence when they applied to the EU Settlement Scheme, but had started living in the UK by 31 December 2020.
+Successful applicants can stay in the UK for up to five years from the date they were granted Pre-Settled Status.
 However, applicants should apply for Settled Status once they have acquired five years continuous residence in the UK.
+They must apply before their pre-settled status expires.
 We have provided more detail in the next question.

 - Work in the UK